 Belkin's WeMo Insight Switch is the most expensive we've tested but it does have the potential to be the heaviest hitter of the lot.
-Out of the box you'll get Alexa, IFTTT and Works With Nest compatibility and, if you throw a WeMo Bridge into the mix (at $39.99), it'll sync up to HomeKit too.
+Out of the box you'll get Alexa, IFTTT and Works With Nest compatibility and, if you throw a WeMo Bridge into the mix (at $39.99), it'll sync up to Apple HomeKit too.

 Like the TP-Link smart plug, it has an oversized power light - although the good news there is that it doesn't light up once a couple of minutes have passed.
-This light also doubles up as a touch-sensitive power button, which is a nice touch.
+This light also doubles up as a touch-sensitive power button - nice touch.

 The Insight Switch is by far the fattest smart plug on test and, if you want to plug in anything next to it you'll have to do that first so it can wedge in over the top.

 The WeMo app, which is feature rich but flakey, offers up an array of stats from power-on timers, to scheduling, to an away mode, to details on power consumption and cost.
 Using the away / home status from your Nest app, you can also set rules to have things automatically power down.

 One unique inclusion on the WeMo Switch is the Micro USB port on the top of the plug.
 We've no idea what it's for.
 No-one has.
 Not even Belkin.
 But it's there.

 - Great integrations